How to Get Leaders to Support Change Management

 Words make worlds.
 The language we use to convey the value and impact of what we do directly influences the commitment and investment we receive from leaders.
 When you begin talking about value of change management, we must use the language of value.

 Years ago, Prosci Founder Jeff Hiatt said leaders speak three languages: finance, finance and finance.
 I would add strategy, execution, competitive advantage, core competency, and their own personal legacy.
 But the point is, the language of leaders is the language of “deliver,” and not the language of “do.”
 Your job as a change practitioner is to express the value of change management in the leader’s language.

 Think about how the words you use most often in your work.
 Talking about assessments, strategies, training plans, and communications plans won’t help you connect with leaders.
 Talking about success, results, outcomes, value, benefits realization, adoption and usage, and project return-on-investment (ROI) will.

-Change Management Delivers People-Dependent ROI
+Change Management Delivers

+Do you want to gain support for change management or maintain it as a budgeting priority in your organization?
 Provide context.
 Focus on results.
 Choose the right words.
 What we do in change management can be quite nebulous to others.
 When working to gain commitment and support for change management in your organization, you have the power to shift mindsets.
 But only when you when you stop talking about what you do and start talking about what you deliver.